rur/treetop/README.markdown

     [...]

     <section id="content"><p>Hello, Treetop!</p></section>
     <div id="sidebar"><a href="/">Go Home</a></div>

-Once the `Content-Type` is a recognized (see below) the response body will be parsed as a list of HTMLElements.
-Each of which will be matched to an existing node in the document using element ID.
+Once the `Content-Type` has been recognized in the response headers, the client will parse the body as a list of HTMLElements.
+The `id` attribute of each root element will be matched to an existing node in the document.

 * Matched elements in the current DOM will be replaced.
-* Unmatched elements from the response will be silently discarded.
+* Unmatched elements from the response will be discarded.

-#### Fragment vs Partial
+### Fragment vs Partial

 Fragment content type, `application/x.treetop-html-fragment+xml`